Improving primary-vertex reconstruction with a minimum-cost lifted multicut graph partitioning algorithm: Minimum-cost multicuts and lifted multicut algorithm for cluster finding

 \section{Minimum-cost multicuts and lifted multicut algorithm for cluster finding}

-We formulate the primary-vertex reconstruction problem as a minimum-cost lifted multicut problem.
+The compatibility (adjacency) graph representation of the reconstructed track set allows to formulate the primary-vertex finding problem as a minimum-cost lifted multicut graph-partitioning problem.
 This problem was originally proposed in Reference~\cite{Keuper_2015_ICCVa} in the context of image segmentation and mesh decomposition.
 It is a generalization of the better-known minimum cost multicut problem, also referred to as the weighted correlation clustering problem \cite{demaine-2006,chopra-1993}.
 The minimum cost multicut problem is a grouping problem defined for a graph $G=(V,E)$ and a cost function $c: E \rightarrow \mathbb{R}$ which assigns to all edges $e \in E$ a real-valued cost or reward for being cut.
 Then, the minimum cost multicut problem is to find a binary edge labelling $y$ according to

 subject to

 The constraints on the feasible set of labellings $y$ given in \cref{eq:LMC2} ensure that the solution of the multicut problem relates one-to-one to the decompositions of graph $G$, by ensuring for every cycle in $G$ that if an edge is cut within the cycle ($y_e=1$), so needs to be at least one other.
 Trivial optimal solutions are avoided by assigning positive (attractive) costs $c_e$ to edges between nodes $v,w \in V$ that likely belong to the same component, while negative (repulsive) costs are assigned to edges that likely belong to different components.